 You can make your own pinball playfield rotisserie.
 Having a rotisserie to mount a pinball playfield is a great time saver and makes a tough job much easier.
 There are commercial ones (sometimes) available and they are extremely well engineered.
 However, if you want to save quite a bit of money and are a bit handy, you can build your own.

-To save a little money, I made a compromise.
-I had two spare sawhorses and attached the moving components to the top of each.
+To save a little money, we made a compromise.
+We had two spare sawhorses and attached the moving components to the top of each.
 This cut out a lot of galvanized pipe from the design and makes storage quite a bit easier, especially since my saw horses fold up.